Arthur Percival: Enlistment and First World War

 Percival enlisted on the first day of the war as a private in the Officer Training Corps of the Inns of Court, at the age of 26, and was promoted after five weeks' basic training to temporary second lieutenant.
 Nearly one third of his fellow recruits would be dead by the end of the war.
 By November Percival had been promoted to captain.
-The following year he was despatched to France with the newly formed 7th (Service) Battalion of the Bedfordshire Regiment (later the Bedfordshire and Hertfordshire Regiment), which became part of the 54th Brigade, 18th (Eastern) Division, in February 1915.
+The following year he was dispatched to France with the newly formed 7th (Service) Battalion of the Bedfordshire Regiment (later the Bedfordshire and Hertfordshire Regiment), which became part of the 54th Brigade, 18th (Eastern) Division, in February 1915.
 The first day of the Battle of the Somme (1 July 1916) left Percival unscathed, but in September he was badly wounded in four places by shrapnel, as he led his company in an assault on the Schwaben Redoubt, beyond the ruins of Thiepval village, and was awarded the Military Cross (MC), the citation for which reads:

 Percival took a regular commission as a captain with the Essex Regiment in October 1916, whilst recovering from his injuries in hospital.
 He was appointed a temporary major in his original regiment.
 In 1917, he became a battalion commander with the temporary rank of lieutenant-colonel.
 During Germany's Spring Offensive, Percival led a counter-attack that saved a unit of French artillery from capture, winning a Croix de Guerre.
 For a short period in May 1918, he acted as commander of the 54th Brigade.
 He was given brevet promotion to major, and awarded the Distinguished Service Order (DSO), with his citation stating the following:

 He ended the war, which came to an end on 11 November 1918 due to the Armistice with Germany, as a respected soldier, described as "very efficient" and was recommended for the Staff College.

-Between the wars
+Interwar period

 Russia

-Percival's studies were delayed in 1919 when he decided to volunteer for service with the Archangel Command of the British Military Mission during the North Russia Campaign of the Russian Civil War.
-Acting as second-in-command of the 45th Royal Fusiliers, he earned a bar to his DSO in August, when his attack in the Gorodok operation along the Dvina netted 400 Red Army prisoners.
+Percival's studies were delayed in 1919 when he decided to volunteer for service with the Archangel Command of the British Military Mission during the North Russia intervention of the Russian Civil War.
+Acting as second-in-command of the 45th Royal Fusiliers, he earned a bar to his DSO in August, when his attack in the Gorodok operation along the Northern Dvina resulted in the British capture of 400 Red Army troops.
 The citation reads:

 He commanded the Gorodok column on 9–10 August 1919, with great gallantry and skill, and owing to the success of this column the forces on the right bank of the Dvina were able to capture all its objectives.
 During the enemy counter-attack from Selmenga on Gorodok he handled his men excellently.
 The enemy were repulsed with great loss, leaving 400 prisoners in our hands.